NsquaredLab/Biosignal-Device-Interface/docs/source/auto_examples/index.rst

 .. raw:: html

-      <div class="sphx-glr-thumbnail-title">Integrating a device in your own software.</div>
+      <div class="sphx-glr-thumbnail-title">Implementing a new device in the Biosignal-Device-Interface.</div>
     </div>